harshit028-lab/billing-software-in-java/README.md

-This is a simple banking software that allows users to create a username, deposit funds, check their balance, and withdraw money.
+This is a simple banking software that allows users to create a username, deposit funds check their balance, and withdraw money.